 Premium Members: Free for the number of pre-paid registrants included in membership

-Recommended for 1 CPE in Personal Development at the basic level.
+Recommended for 1 CPE in Ethics at the basic level.

 The program is suitable at the basic level for individuals who have routine interactions with others that could potentially lead to contentious conversations.
 OK ETHICS makes no guarantees as it is up to the individual practitioner to determine relevance to their specific area of practice.

 Garlic Herb Angel Hair Pasta